rodbv/pgvector-test/README.md

 Ollama allows you to pull different models for your project.
 Here's how you can do it:

 1. To pull a model, use the `ollama pull` command followed by the model name.
-For example, to pull the `bert-base-uncased` model, you would run:
+For example, to pull the `orca-mini` model, you would run:
     ```bash
     ollama pull orca-mini
     ```

 2. The model will be downloaded and stored in a directory named `.ollama` in your home directory.
-You can use the model by passing the model name to the `run` function in `main.py`
+You can use the model by passing the parameter `--model`.